 A number of our alumni pursue careers in law after their service year.
 “I always knew I wanted to study law, but City Year helped me sharpen my focus and hone my management skills before I went to law school,” Matthew Tow, City Year Boston alumnus, said.
 Matthew is now an Attorney Advisor with the Social Security Administration.
 “City Year knows how to put its corps members into positions that will challenge and train them.
 I learned how to look at the big picture and think more responsibly.”

 City Year Alumni University Partners are a network of higher education institutions providing benefits to members of the City Year network.
-Our wide range of partners believe the service experience of City Year alumni can be an incredible asset to their communities, no matter the specific focus of their program.
-City Year is proud to partner with the University of Florida Levin College of Law, offering a minimum 25% annual tuition scholarships to City Year AmeriCorps members, alumni, or staff.
+Our wide range of partners believe the service experience of City Year alums can be an incredible asset to their communities, no matter the specific focus of their program.
+City Year is proud to partner with the University of Florida Levin College of Law, offering a minimum 25% annual tuition scholarships to City Year AmeriCorps members, alums or staff.